corefixhq/docs/VITEPRESS_GUIDE.md

 # Corefix Documentation

-A complete VitePress documentation site for the DeepTraq Security Scanner.
+A complete VitePress documentation site for the CoreFix security scanner.

 ## ✨ Features